Sitefinity/sitefinity-admin-app-extensions/src/tree/README.md

 ### Registering the component

-The component you have implemented must be registered in a class that implements the `CustomTreeComponentProvider` interface.
-The interface has two properties, `feature: string` which determines in which area of the AdminApp the custom component will be injected in the tree, *please note that currently only `"related-data"` is supported.*, this property cannot be a null or empty string.
-The other property is the `componentDataMap: Map<string, ComponentData>`.
-The key of the map is the so-called entity set names in the AdminApp, here is a list of all the default entity set names in the app:
+The component you have implemented must be registered in a class that implements the `TreeNodeComponentProvider` interface.
+The interface has a single method `getComponentData` which accepts two parameters, `feature` of type `TreeNodeComponentFeatures`, which currently supports only one feature - the related data, and `entitySet` which is a `string`, intended to represent the currently loaded data.
+This method will be called by the AdminApp, for example if we assume that your project's news items, have a related data field for events, the values passed in the method will `TreeNodeComponentFeatures.RelatedData` and `events`, therefore your implementation of the provider should return a `ComponentData` object that you would like to be used when displaying the related data nodes in the content item.

 * "albums"
 * "blogposts"